WatCodeDatCode/react-blog/README.md

 * Blog page with multiple blog entries and a Google map including markers for each visited destination.
 * Markers can be clicked to show a preview of the corresponding blog, which can also be clicked to open entry.
 * Blog entries are fetched through a database created specifically for this project.
 [See the repo here](https://github.com/WatCodeDatCode/blog-server).
-* New blogs can be entered through a separate form.
-Before posting the data to the database, a call to the Geocoding API is made to fetch geocoordinates which are then sent with the post request.
+* The database also has a stored user.
+When logging in with user details new blogs can be entered through a protected form.
+* Before posting the data from the form to the database, a call to the Geocoding API is made to fetch geocoordinates.
+This allows map markers to be placed without querying latitude and longitude.
 * New blogs appear automatically on the blog page after successful post.
+* Blogs can be filtered by date or by author, new authors are automatically added to the filter.
 * On the detail page of each blog a map with only a marker of the specific location is shown.
-* Blogs can be edited, a form is prefilled and thus quickly edited.
+* If logged in, blogs can be edited using a prefilled form.
+Blogs can also be deleted.
+* On the contact page a form can be submitted which sends an email using [emailjs](https://www.emailjs.com/).

-## Planned
+## Future ideas
-* Login including authentication so that entries can only be added/edited when logged in.
-* Improve design and add home / contact pages.
+* Add sign-up section to register new users.
+* Allow editing of user profiles.
+* Profiles can upload images which will then automatically be taken (along with user name) for blog posts.
+* Blogs editable only by user that wrote them / admin.

 ## Technologies
 Project is created with: